PANAMA COMPANY FORMATION

 2. In order to conduct financial transactions or transactions with exchanges, you must authenticate the company's UBO (Ultimate Beneficial Owner; refers to the actual owner, not the shareholder/director on the simple registration document) and Significant Controller.
 For this reason, local directors do not perform authentication.
 Therefore, you must directly authenticate the UBO and Significant Controller.

-4. Service fee
+4. Service fee for the name of the service

-Local director service (1 year): USD1,200 for 1 person / USD1,700 for 2 persons / USD2,200 for 3 persons
+Local moving service (1 year): USD1,200 for 1 person / USD1,700 for 2 persons / USD2,200 for 3 persons

 Local shareholder service (1 year): USD1,300